backupbrew/switchbrew/Flog.md

 The ROM is not loaded via [FS](Filesystem%20services.md "wikilink").

 "flog" == "golf" backwards.
-This runs the NES "Golf" game.
-Two-player via joy-cons is supported.
+This runs the NES "Golf" game. {1/2}-player via joy-cons is supported.
 Controls are "d-pad" buttons + stick, however motion control while holding the Z{L/R} button is also supported instead of using buttons.